Differentially Private Continual Release of Histograms and Related Queries: Histogram Queries Parameterized in Maximum Query Output

-Now, let $S$ be a subset of all possible outputs of Algorithm~\ref{alg:meta}.
-Recall that the view of the adversary consists of its internal randomness as well as its outputs and the output of $H$.
-The behavior of $Adv(x,y)$ is completely determined by its input $x$ and $y$ as well as the thresholds and the function $g$ and its random coin flips.
-However, for our analysis only the output of $H$ matters.
-Thus, we ignore the other values in the view and say that a view $V$ of the adversary $Adv(x,y)$ satisfies $V\in S$, if the streams of $(s_1,\dots,s_d)$ returned from $H$ {for all intervals} match the output sequences of Algorithm~\ref{alg:meta} in $S$.
-We then have and
+Recall that the view of the adversary in Game $\Pi_{H,Adv(x,y)}$ consists of its internal randomness as well as its outputs and the output of $H$ for the whole game, i.e., at the end of the game.
+The behavior of $Adv(x,y)$ is completely determined by its inputs consisting of $x$, $y$, the outputs of $H$, the thresholds $\T_j^t$ and the values $C_j^t$, as well as by the functions $q_k$ and the random coin flips.
+However, for the privacy analysis only the partitioning and the output of $H$ matter since the output of Mechanism \ref{appalg:histquery} only depends on those.
+Thus, we ignore the other values in the view and say that a view $V$ of the adversary $Adv(x,y)$ in Game $\Pi_{H,Adv(x,y)}$ satisfies $V\in S$, if the partitioning and the streams of $(s_1,\dots,s_d)$ returned from $H$ for all intervals match the output sequences in $S$.
+Let $C_j^t$ and $\T_j^t$ be as in the mechanism.
+Assume Game $\Pi_{H,Adv(x,y)}$ is run with those settings of $C_j^t$ and $\T_j^t$.
+By the definition of $\Pi_{H,Adv(x,y)}$, we have